 - BAFTSS (British Association of Film, Television and Screen Studies)

-As a Lecturer based in the School of Languages, Cultures and Societies, I teach on a range of modules on both the Film Studies and Italian Studies programmes.
+I teach on a range of modules on both the Film Studies and Italian Studies programmes.
 As well as delivering introductions to audio-visual cultures, film studies and Italian cinema, I deliver research-led teaching that focuses on film festivals, representation and contemporary cinema’s cultural and institutional context.
 Modules I have taught on include:

 Research groups and institutes